-- Continue supporting transit planning in Wake and surrounding counties that consider both urban and rural contexts, and explore various technologies for mass transit. - Modernize existing rail infrastructure in and around the Research Triangle Region, with a planning/design window of 30+ years. - Improve the speed and capacity of rail infrastructure in the Triangle to help implement Southeast High Speed Rail and regional rail passenger service. - Improve safety for other transportation modes that interact with rail corridors. - Improve regional quality of life and minimize negative environmental impacts. - Assist the MPO and the State in developing priorities for implementation of rail initiatives. - Support and enhance local economic growth, preserve community character and maintain community cohesion by minimizing environmental and community impacts of rail projects to the extent practicable. - Addition of a staff person funded by Wake Transit Tax funds to serve in CAMPO's role as TPAC Administrator, and assist with CAMPO's responsibilities pertaining to the Wake Transit Plan implementation.
+- Continue supporting transit planning in Wake and surrounding counties that consider both urban and rural contexts, and explore various technologies for mass transit. - Modernize existing rail infrastructure in and around the Research Triangle Region, with a planning/design window of 30+ years. - Improve the speed and capacity of rail infrastructure in the Triangle to help implement Southeast High Speed Rail and regional rail passenger service. - Improve safety for other transportation modes that interact with rail corridors. - Improve regional quality of life and minimize negative environmental impacts. - Assist the MPO and the State in developing priorities for implementation of rail initiatives.

+• Support and enhance local economic growth, preserve community character and maintain community cohesion by minimizing environmental and community impacts of rail projects to the extent practicable.